You Could Collect Damages After a Car Accident in Bethpage

 There are other examples of aggressive driving than those listed above.

-Drowsy driving shares many of the same effects as drunk driving, such as not being able to think clearly or having impaired judgment.
+Drowsy driving shares many of the same effects as drunk driving.
+These include the inability to think clearly or having impaired judgment.

 Most car accidents stem from human error, which may include: